codeslord/ibm-granite-openai/README.md

 # IBM Granite Client for Existing OpenAI Applications

-This Python library simplifies integrating the IBM Granite language model into applications currently using the OpenAI API.
+This Python library is an openai compatible ibm granite client.
+It simplifies integrating the IBM Granite language model into applications currently using the OpenAI API.
 It mimics the OpenAI API structure for a smoother transition.

 ## Usage

 ### Prerequisites

 An IBM Cloud account with access to the IBM Watson Natural Language Understanding service and the Granite model.
+Just add the granite.py file to your project.

 ## Features